-Sanjay National Park also called as Sanjay Dubri Tiger Reserve or Sanjay Dubri National Park is located in the Siddhi district in the state of Madhya Pradesh.
+Sanjay National Park also known as Sanjay Dubri Tiger Reserve or Sanjay Dubri National Park is located in the Siddhi district in the state of Madhya Pradesh.
 It is spread over the area of 1674.511 sq. km.

 It comprises Sanjay National Park and Dubri Wildlife Sanctuary, both covering an area of more than 831 sq. km.